“What can you make with a Cricut Maker?” Let’s find out with these amazing 35 Cricut Maker projects!

 Aww… the Cricut Maker, one of my favorite things!
-Is it your’s too or are you a newbie and very intimidated by it?
+Is it your’s too or are you a newbie and the Cricut Maker is sitting in your craft room collecting dust?

-Well, no matter what end of the spectrum you are on, I have found some great Cricut Maker projects to inspire you to do more with it.
+Well, no matter what end of the spectrum you are on, I have found some great Cricut Maker projects to inspire you to make your first project or to get the most out of it.

 Cricut Maker Sewing Projects